 - Remuneration includes salary, bonus, commission.
 Remuneration in a partnership firm is allowed as a deduction if the following conditions are satisfied

 - Remuneration is allowed only to working partners.

 - Remuneration must be authorized by the partnership deed and according to the terms of Partnership Deed.
 Also, the quantum of deduction or manner of its computation is to be mentioned in the deed.
 If there is not any such provision in deed then no deduction is allowed.
 Normally people mention in the deed that salary is allowed to partners as per the maximum limit defined under this section.
 This clause satisfies the condition for a quantum of deduction.

 - It should be related to the period of the partnership deed.
 If there is another partnership deed for another period then such deed’s provisions will be considered for that period.

-- It is not allowed if tax is paid on Presumptive basis under Section 44AD or Section 44ADA.
+- It is not allowed if tax is paid on a Presumptive basis under Section 44AD or Section 44ADA.

 - Remuneration should be within the permissible limits as mentioned below.
-Please note that this limit is for total salary to all partners and not per partner.
+Please note that this limit is for the total salary to all partners and not per partner.